John I of Castile: Biography

 At the beginning of 1383, the political situation in Portugal was volatile.
 Beatrice was the only child of King Ferdinand I of Portugal, and heir to the throne, after her younger brothers' deaths in 1380 and 1382.
 Her marriage was the political issue of the day, and inside the palace, factions lobbied constantly.
-Ferdinand arranged and canceled his daughter's wedding several times before settling for his wife's first choice, King John I of Castile.
+Ferdinand arranged and cancelled his daughter's wedding several times before settling for his wife's first choice, King John I of Castile.
 John had lost his wife, Infanta Eleanor of Aragon the year before, and was happy to wed the Portuguese heiress.
 The wedding took place on 17 May at the Cathedral of Badajoz.
 Beatrice was only ten years old.

 King Ferdinand died soon thereafter, on 22 October 1383.
 According to the treaty between Castile and Portugal, the Queen Mother, Leonor Telles de Menezes, declared herself Regent in the name of her daughter and son-in-law.
 The assumption of the regency by the queen was badly received in many Portuguese cities; Leonor was considered a treasonous interloper who intended to usurp the Portuguese crown for Castile and end Portugal's independence.
 At the request of John I of Castile, when he had knowledge of his father-in-law's decease, Leonor ordered the acclaim of Beatrice, although John I of Castile hadn't expressly recognized her as the Regent.
 This was ordered first in Lisbon, Santarém and other important places, and some days after the assassination of Count Andeiro, in all the country.
 The national rebellion led by the Master of the Order of Aviz, the future John I, began immediately, leading to the 1383–1385 Crisis.